 How much does a stocks and shares ISA cost?

 Different platforms charge customers in different ways.
-When looking at which platform to invest with, the charges to look out for are:
+When looking at which platform to open an ISA with, the charges to look out for are:

 - Platform charges

 - Trading commission